 Who does not like a good bargain?
 An effective way to boost revenues and engagement is developing promotions/campaigns that offer discounts on buying select items on the menu.
 For instance, you could offer a 50% discount to people who buy from your cloud kitchen for the very first time.
 Also, you could provide giveaways to your regular customers as a token of appreciation.
 Dine-in restaurants can opt for complimentary meals for couples, families and even senior citizens to attract attention and goodwill.
 The focus of course, is on engaging and reaching out to new customers.
 Done well, the need for a website for a dine-in restaurant can become redundant.

 Want to boost customer engagement even further?
 Run campaigns that offer redeemable points that could be used by customers the next time they visit.
 Such promotional campaigns can also help you to retain customers in the long run.

 All in all, cloud kitchens and dine-in restaurants are poles apart.
+It’s always interesting to answer an ever-rising question of what is a cloud kitchen.
 While each has its own distinct advantages, the factor that tips the scale on either side should be the customer experience you wish to offer and the return on investment you expect to earn.